On this web site I have been making references to the following scripture:

 2. “and be renewed in the spirit of your minds” (Ephesians 4:23).

-In the illustration above, the outer ring depicts the physical body of an individual.
-We know that this part of man consists of such things as water, tissue, a framework of bones, and a number of organs along with a supply of blood.
+We know that our physical body consists of such things as water, tissue, a framework of bones, and a number of organs along with a supply of blood.
 The body is often referred to as the flesh.
 The Bible has a number of things to say about the flesh.

 3. I tell you this, brethren: flesh and blood cannot inherit the kingdom of God, nor does the perishable inherit the imperishable” (1 Corinthians 15:50, RSV).